Accidental Family

 Accidental Family is an American sitcom broadcast on NBC during the first part of the 1967–68 U.S. television season.
 The show ran for sixteen episodes, from September 15, 1967, to January 5, 1968.

-The show aired on Fridays at 9:30pm, sandwiched between the non-sitcoms Star Trek before it, and documentaries after, which was not considered an auspicious timeslot.
+The show aired on Fridays at 9:30pm, sandwiched between the non-sitcoms Star Trek and documentaries, which was not considered an auspicious timeslot.
 The program consistently lost in the Nielsen ratings to both the CBS Friday Night Movies and the ABC Western The Guns of Will Sonnett, and as a result was cancelled midseason.
 It was initially replaced by the first prime time run of the game show Hollywood Squares.

-Van Dyke publicly groused about the show's timeslot, complaining that nobody watched the show because of its competition.
+The show's star, Jerry Van Dyke, publicly groused about the show's timeslot, complaining that nobody watched the show because of its competition.
 By October 13 — the airdate of the fourth episode — Van Dyke was already declaring defeat in the Arizona Daily Star.
 "In this business you've got to have such confidence," he said, "and I never did, so I'm beginning to wonder about myself.
 I'll tell you; I could use a success about now, and I believe this is a good show, but we've got to get out of that Friday night."

 Synopsis

-The series starred Jerry Van Dyke as a widowed comedian, Jerry Webster, who bought a farm in the San Fernando Valley to serve as a place for him to raise his son, Sandy, when he was not touring or working in Las Vegas.
+Van Dyke starred as a widowed comedian, Jerry Webster, who bought a farm in the San Fernando Valley to serve as a place for him to raise his son, Sandy, when he was not touring or working in Las Vegas.
 When he was on the road, Sandy was under the care of the farm's manager, divorcee Sue Kramer (Lois Nettleton), who had a daughter the same age as Webster's son.